tiendu/gommitizen/README.md

-A lightweight, Go-based CLI tool for standardizing Git commit messages.
+A lightweight, Go-based configurable CLI tool for standardizing Git commit messages.
 It offers an interactive prompt that guides you through the process of composing a commit message that adheres to conventional commit formats.
 Gommitizen also includes commands for installing itself as a Git subcommand, checking version information, and more.

-## Why Only the Standard Library?
-Gommitizen is built exclusively with Go’s standard library.
-This design decision brings several benefits:

-- Simplicity: Fewer dependencies means a cleaner, more maintainable codebase.
-- Portability: The tool remains easily portable across different environments without worrying about external libraries.
-- Reliability: Go’s standard library is well-tested and maintained, reducing the risk of introducing third-party bugs.
-- Performance: Eliminating external dependencies minimizes build overhead and keeps execution fast.

-## Features
-- Interactive Commit Message Prompt: Guides you through entering the type, scope, subject, body, and footer of your commit message.
-- Customizable Configuration: Uses an external JSON configuration (`configs/default.json`) to define form fields, options, and a commit message template.
-- Git Integration: Executes Git commands to commit your changes using the generated commit message.
-  - Self-Installation as Git Subcommand: Easily install Gommitizen as a Git subcommand (git-cz) with a single command.
-  - Reinstall & Uninstall: Built-in commands to reinstall or uninstall the tool.

 ## Directory Structure